HackOverflow404/admin-booking-page/README.md

 # Court Booker
-This react website allows apartment complex admins to manage sports court bookings, sort bookings by various criteria, and configure the booking website settings.
+This react website allows apartment complex admins to view and manage the sports courts bookings and change the settings of the booking website.

 ## Features
 * Select a court, a date, and an available timing